tamizhvendan/tamizhvendan.github.com/source/_posts/2016-12-26-implementing-two-factor-authentication-in-suave.markdown

 ## Login With Two-factor Authentication

-The last step is to prompt for the verification code whenever the Two-factor Authentication user tries to log in and verify the one-time verification code before granting the access.
+The last step is to prompt for the verification code whenever the Two-factor Authentication enabled user tries to log in and verify the one-time verification code before granting the access.

 Let's start by defining the liquid view template `auth_code.liquid` for getting the one-time verification code.

-TODO - Change view title

 {% img center border /images/suave_two_factor/auth_code_view.png 450 350 %}